madgicaltechdom/playwrightdemo/README.md

 > - Use the Page Object Model for all UI interactions, placing POMs in `tests/page-objects/cart.page.ts`.
 > - Prefer resilient selectors (`getByRole`, `getByLabel`, `getByTestId`) for stability and accessibility.
 > - Use shared helpers and test data factories for setup and data management; avoid hardcoded data.
-> - Assert both UI and network responses where relevant.
+> - Assert UI responses and visible state.
+Focus on user-facing flows and UI validation.
 > - Ensure comprehensive coverage of edge cases and error handling.
 > - Include accessibility checks in UI/UX tests.
 > - Include visual regression tests using `toMatchSnapshot` for key pages and components.